The Guide to Web Application Architecture

 Disadvantages of Progressive Web Apps:

-• Limited browser support: not all browsers can display PWAs properly.
-Among these are Edge and Safari, a browser that occupies 51% of the online browsing market in the United States.
+• Limited browser support: Not all browsers can display PWAs properly.
+Edge and Safari are among these, and Safari occupies 33,46% of the online browsing market in the United States.

 • Limited use of native APIs: PWAs cannot access specific device features in the same way that native apps can.